The Main Points

 It is important to note, however that olive oil quality is crucial, which makes it expensive.
 It is also important to note that EVOO has a low smoke point and can quickly turn rancid if used in high heat cooking.

-Why are Nuts and Legumes important to a Pesco Mediterranean Diet?
+Why are Nuts, Seeds and Legumes Important to a Pesco Mediterranean Diet?

 No doubt nuts are healthy however, and if you are choosing this type of lifestyle for health rather than weight loss, generous helpings of tree nuts can be beneficial.